 Bright eyes shine across a classroom in Oslo.
 They aren’t human eyes.
-They belong to AV1, a small friendly-looking robot developed by Nordic startup No Isolation.
+They belong to AV1, a small friendly-looking robot developed by Nordic No Isolation, one of Europe’s robot startups.

 No Isolation founder Karen Dolva, 28, started building AV1 in 2015 to help sick kids stay connected to their peers at school.
 Her friend—a nurse studying at Oslo University Hospital—had told her how miserable young patients felt without seeing their friends.
 “These Norwegians kids were in front of the technology wave, but nothing existed that let them be anywhere else than in hospital,” Dolva recalls.